OpenDiS/OpenDiS/doc/code_structure/data_structure/state_dictionary.md

 }
 ```

-The global simulation parameters are generally those parameters that are shared by several modules and defining them in the `state` dictionary ensures that there value will consistent across the different modules used in a simulation.
+The global simulation parameters are generally those parameters that are shared by several modules and defining them in the `state` dictionary ensures that their value will be consistent across the different modules used in a simulation.
 Some parameters are required and other are optional, although it is good practice to specify a maximum number of these.
 A description of the typical parameters is given at [Setting up a simulation section](../../tutorials/setting_simulation.md#defining-the-global-state-dictionary).

 By specification, the `state` dictionary needs to be passed as an argument to modules constructors.